 We are a small non-commercial program, with two different home-bases in the Italian Alps in both areas of the Milano-Cortina 20226 Olympics: the Dolomites and the Bormio region - in order to best respond to our athletes needs and skills and to privilege quality and individual attention.

 Our coaches and staff have extensive experience across all continents and are the best to advise you on how to best achieve your goals, be it the Olympics or NCAA D1 College.
 We offer training and racing in all Alpine Disciplines as well as in SX.

 Read here Ski Racing's reporting about our summer training.

-Massimo Longhi was for 3 decades the Alta Badia Ski team FIS Head Coach and our most experienced coach, having send dozens of athletes to the National Team, winning among others a silver medal at the EYOF and a silver medal at the World Juniors.
+Massimo Longhi was for 3 decades the Alta Badia Ski team FIS Head Coach.
+He has coached Europe and World Cup athletes and has send dozens of athletes to the National Team, winning among others a silver medal at the EYOF and a silver medal at the World Juniors.

 Alain Pini started ski racing at 6, achieving important accomplishments and results in his career.
 In 2008, he became a ski instructor, then a level III ski coach III and a National Instructor.

 In 2013 he founded GB Ski Club for which he also serves as Alpine Director.

 Richard Rokos will guest coach for us at given times.
 He has been University of Colorado Alpine Skiing’s Head Coach for over 30 years, winning 8 national championships, 43 individual champions and 225 All-Americans

 Davide Sesini (aka Seso) began racing at 9 and quickly rose through the ranks, specializing in speed events.
 A ski instructor and ski coach, he has a degree in PE and Sports from the University of Milan.